 Archemilia's Nest, Standard Quay, Faversham.
 Lovely shop selling vintage furniture and gardenalia.
 The beautifully displayed contents of the workshop spill out onto the quayside.
 Great place for one-of-a-kind presents.

 Baileys Home and Garden, Ross on Wye - alas from Kent this is not really a quick pop to the shops, but oh boy, make the journey at some point.
-The setting, the products (combining utility, recycling and quirkiness) and the gorgeous Tabernacle Tearoom (don't miss the outside bathrooms) will make you either a) want to move to Wales just to be closer to the shop b) cut your losses and indulge in enough retail therapy to keep you going until the next pilgrimage or c) buy their books from Hometown!
+The setting, the products (combining utility, recycling and quirkiness) and the gorgeous Tabernacle Tearoom (don't miss the outside bathrooms) are superb.
+It will make you either a) want to move to Wales just to be closer to the shop b) cut your losses and indulge in enough retail therapy to keep you going until the next pilgrimage or c) buy their books from Hometown!

 Fanny's Antiques, Lynmouth Road, Reading - a favourite haunt when I lived in Reading.
 The best sort of antique emporium; vast, slightly down-at-heel and with a good selection of affordable items.
 On one lucky visit, my haul included a painted tin trunk, pressed glass wine goblets, some linen tea towels, oh and a beehive (as you do...)